-**LASS is an integration of several courses totaling 15 s.h.
+**LASS is an integration of several courses totaling 17 s.h.
 9 credits are assigned to language instruction, 6 credits to culture and society, taught under LAS 2101, and 2 credits for the LASS Seminar.
 All instruction in LASS is in Spanish.

-Each Spring Semester, the Spanish and Portuguese Department, in conjunction with the Latin American Studies Center, offers a 15-subject-hour immersion program in Latin American Studies and Spanish.
-The Program (LASS) combines 9 hours of intensive Spanish with 6 hours of study focusing on geography, history, and culture in Latin America, and 2 hours of the LASS Seminar, and includes a two-week trip to Mexico.
-Successful completion of the Program is awarded with a certificate of participation.
+Each spring semester, the Spanish and Portuguese Department, in conjunction with the Latin American Studies Center, offers a 17-credit-hour immersion program in Latin American Studies and Spanish.
+The program (LASS) combines 9 hours of intensive Spanish with 6 hours of study focusing on geography, history, and culture in Latin America, and 2 hours of the LASS Seminar, and includes a two-week trip to Mexico.
+Successful completion of the program is awarded with a certificate of participation.
 Applications for LASS are received during October and November for the following spring.
-For information contact the Director of Latin American Studies (215-204-7527) or the Chair of Spanish and Portuguese (215-204-8285).
+For information, contact the Director of Latin American Studies (215-204-7527) or the chair of Spanish and Portuguese Department (215-204-8285).
 Also, visit the Latin American Studies page in this Bulletin.